neuropathbasel-pub/CnQuant/README.md

 - cn_results_directory: CNV results will be stored here in Parquet format.
 - summary_plots_base_directory: summary plots will be stored here.
 - temp_directory: used to store temporary files, which, during normal operation, should be automatically removed if no longer required.
-- manifests_directory: contains Illumina manifest files for array conversion and analysis
+- manifests_directory: contains Illumina manifest files for array conversion and analysis.

 **Remote server directories**